Get in Touch

 Requirements

-Background in physics, mathematics and programming.
-Involvment in image processing activities.
+Background in physics, mathematics, and programming.
+Involvement in image processing activities.

-The delegates should have a prior understanding of machine learning concepts, and should have worked upon Python programming and libraries.
+Delegates should have a prior understanding of machine learning concepts and should have worked with Python programming and libraries.

 35 Hours